Whether you like football or not, almost everyone is familiar with Futbol Club Barcelona.

 When I was walking around the city, you notice Barcelona football jerseys being worn despite the offseason.
 The tourist shops that pop up have footy gear prominent.
 El Clasico, the matches against Madrid, are some of the most watched games in the world.

 The club also became a social integration catalyst in the 1960’s when Catalonia’s population grew by 1.2 million thanks to large migration from Spain’s south.
-There were large migration in the 20’s with migrants from Valencia, Murcia and Aragaon and the 1990’s with immigrants from other countries.
+There was large migration in the 20’s with migrants from Valencia, Murcia and Aragaon and the 1990’s with immigrants from other countries.
 Barcelona helped unite society during these three periods of intense migration.

 Ultimately, if FC Barcelona wins, the whole of Barcelona wins.